econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 The table below presents the responses to this question for college-educated households older than age 70 from the 1995 to the 2022 waves of the SCF.
 If bequests were a primary motivation for saving for most (college-educated) people, it would be surprising for them to mention this motivation so rarely.
-Given these (and other) objections to the bequest motive, and given the problems of the model without a bequest motive, it seems natural to consider alternative modifications to the framework.
+Given these (and other) objections to the bequest motive, as well as the problems of the model without a bequest motive, it is natural to consider alternative modifications to the framework.

 (most-important-reason)=
 ### Table: Most Important Reason for Saving